nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 ---
 title: 'Logos 10 Review: Live in the Word'
-excerpt: Some updates feel like a refinement.
+excerpt: Some Logos updates feel like a refinement.
 Others feel like a leap.
 Logos 10 is both.
 tags:
 - Logos
 categories: